Skip to main content

 How do I e-file exhibits in Nevada courts?

-Nevada uses Odyssey File & Serve for e-filing.
-E-filing is mandatory in Clark County (Las Vegas) and available in other counties.
+Nevada e-filing varies by county.
+E-filing is available through county-specific systems — check nvcourts.gov to find the portal for your district.
 You must register at the appropriate county court website before filing.
 Exhibits must be in PDF format with a 25 MB file size limit per document.
-Clark County handles 75%+ of Nevada cases, so most Nevada attorneys will use the Clark County Odyssey system.
+Clark County handles 75%+ of Nevada cases, so most Nevada attorneys will use the Clark County e-filing system.

 What are Nevada's exhibit disclosure deadlines?